aciurlik/Summer-Research/README.md

 ### GUI group object descriptions

-  a.
-ScheduleGUI
+* ScheduleGUI
-      Communicates with the Data group via a Schedule object.
+    * Communicates with the Data group via a Schedule object.
       Represents one open window.
       Handles updating all subcomponents based on the Schedule's data, by using the update() method.

-  b.
-SchedulePanel
+* SchedulePanel
-      Represents the top part of the GUI, where semesters are displayed.
+    * Represents the top part of the GUI, where semesters are displayed.

-  c.
-MajorListPanel
+* MajorListPanel
-      Represents the bottom right part of the GUI, where majors are listed out.
+    * Represents the bottom right part of the GUI, where majors are listed out.

-  d.
-AdditionsPanel / BellTower
+* AdditionsPanel / BellTower
-      The two panels to the left of the MajorListPanel, one which is a picture of the belltower and fills as you complete your requirements, the other which includes lots of high-impact buttons for freshman
+    * The two panels to the left of the MajorListPanel, one which is a picture of the belltower and fills as you complete your requirements, the other which includes lots of high-impact buttons for freshman

-  e.
-MainMenuBar
+* MainMenuBar
-      The MenuBar at the top of the program.
+    * The MenuBar at the top of the program.

 ### File group object descriptions
-  a.
-FileHandler
+* FileHandler
-      Handles all files and collecting data, including images, course catalogs, saved schedules, and major files.
+    * Handles all files and collecting data, including images, course catalogs, saved schedules, and major files.
       All data is currently stored in the two folder "Resources" and "UserData."

-  b.
-CourseList
+* CourseList
-      The list of available courses.
+    * The list of available courses.
 May be replaced with a database system later.
 Includes methods to filter the course list (getCoursesSatisfying(Predicate<Course>) is the most general)

-  c.
-ListOfMajors
+* ListOfMajors
-      The list of all available majors.
+    * The list of all available majors.

 ### Optimization